 I am tagging an acrylic painting done by me a few years back evoking the below-mentioned pond and the devil tree into my mind.
-I am not sure if my little brother, who is now big enough, recalls most or some of the anecdotes mentioned.
+I am not sure if my little brother, who is now big enough, recalls most or some of the incidents mentioned.
 I want him with our parents to spare fifteen minutes to walk with me down the memory lane and take in a small sliver of the vast panorama of our little home once again.
 Each and every one of you can join us on this trek.
 The path is a bit lengthy, please bear with me.

-A path beneath the pond
+Path beneath the pond

 Memories triggered by smell are more emotive and evocative than memories brought on by other cues.
 Many a study has substantiated this.
 The emotive dimension of olfactory memory is so deeply etched in young minds, the etchings memorializing events chronologically.
 Writers draw on the olfactory sensation, to be woven into nostalgic recollections in their works, creating sublime olfactory fictional and semi-fictional memoirs.
-Foremost being a novella by the Nobel Prize-winning Russian author Ivan Bunin – ‘Antonov Apples’- in which the fragrance of the apples in his garden takes him back to an autumn morning.
-The figurative language he had used to describe the Russian rural life is one of the most beautiful semantic exercises in literature.
+Foremost being a short story by the Nobel Prize-winning Russian author Ivan Bunin – ‘Antonov Apples‘- in which the fragrance of the apples in his garden takes him back to an autumn morning.
+The figurative language he had used to describe Russian rural life is one of the most beautiful semantic exercises in literature.
 Such is the sway of smell in literature— so much so that classics are born out of it.

 Quite ordinary folks, like you and me, are not immune to this phenomenon either, who, following the nose, down the memory lane, stumbles on the deep-rooted memories, mostly sweet, but some sour ones in the midst.
 For me, the long walk back in time, where I had met the ethereal and terrestrial, heard the truths as well as myths, whiffed the angels and fiends, is ushered by the sweet-smelling devil, ‘palamaram‘, or the Indian Devil Tree.